Felicity Montagu

 Felicity Jane Montagu (born 12 September 1960) is an English actress.
-She is best known for playing Lynn Benfield, the long-suffering assistant of Alan Partridge.
+She is best known for playing Lynn Benfield, the long-suffering assistant of Alan Partridge, and Margo Martins in Beyond Paradise (2023–present).

 Early life

-Montagu was born in Leeds, West Riding of Yorkshire.
+Montagu was born in Leeds, West Riding of Yorkshire in 1960.
 She is one of five children, and is a 6x great-granddaughter of Henry Montagu, 1st Earl of Manchester.
 She attended Loughborough University and the Webber Douglas Academy of Dramatic Art.

 Career

+Felicity Montagu has appeared in films and in television programmes.
+She appears on stage and does voice acting on radio.
+Her career began on stage after she graduated from drama school.

 Film

 Montagu's reputation in comedy character parts was enhanced by her performance in Bridget Jones's Diary as Perpetua, Bridget's unpleasant colleague.
 She also appeared in the 2006 film Confetti as highly strung magazine editor Vivien Kay-Wylie.
 She appeared in the film I Want Candy in which she plays the mother of an ambitious teenager.
 She appeared in How to Lose Friends & Alienate People (2008).

 In 2013, she reprised her role as Lynn Benfield for the Alan Partridge film Alan Partridge: Alpha Papa, and Mrs Mainwaring in the 2016 Dad's Army film.
 In 2016, Montagu reprised her role as Miss Adolf from the Hank Zipzer series in the TV movie Hank Zipzer's Christmas Catastrophe.

 Television

 In 2004 and 2005, Montagu starred in the ITV comedy drama Doc Martin as Caroline Bosman, the radio presenter of Radio Portwenn.
 She played Lynn, the faithful but put-upon personal assistant in I'm Alan Partridge, and the vicar's wife Sue in Nighty Night.
 In 2006, she took the leading role of housewife and gang queen Barbara Du Prez in the comedy series Suburban Shootout.

 Her other television credits include Mapp & Lucia, The Bill, Lovejoy, Health and Efficiency, Wish Me Luck, Tumbledown, Harry Enfield's Television Programme, 2point4 Children, A Touch of Frost, My Life as a Popat, Johnny and the Bomb, Peak Practice, The Queen's Sister, Coogan's Run, Doc Martin, Lead Balloon, Alexei Sayle's Stuff, Skins, Hank Zipzer, M.I.
 High, The Durrells, The End of the F***ing World, Rab C. Nesbitt, and Sally4Ever.

 In 2020, she appeared as a contestant on Celebrity Masterchef.

+She has a role in the main cast in the series Beyond Paradise, a spin-off from the Death in Paradise series.
+Three series have aired, from 2023 to 2025.
+A fourth series is anticipated.